wimbarelds/TimeCircles/README.md

 ### start() , stop() and restart()

 These are the most basic functions provided.
 They allow you to temporarily stop TimeCircles or restart it.
-Start will unpause the timer when it's stopped, restart will restart it from it's original value.
+Start will unpause the timer when it's stopped, restart will restart it from its original value.
 If you're using TimeCircles to count down to a certain point in the future, upon unpausing the countdown will jump ahead.

-**Html**
+**HTML**

     <div class="example stopwatch" data-timer="900"></div>
     <button class="btn btn-success start">Start</button>
     <button class="btn btn-danger stop">Stop</button>
     <button class="btn btn-info restart">Restart</button>

-**Javascript**
+**JavaScript**

     $(".example.stopwatch").TimeCircles();
     $(".start").click(function(){ $(".example.stopwatch").TimeCircles().start(); });